ros-infrastructure/rosdoc_lite/README.md

 [ROS](http://www.ros.org) package that wraps documentation tools like [doxygen](http://www.doxygen.org), [sphinx](http://sphinx-doc.org),
-and [epydoc](http://epydoc.sourceforge.net/), for convenient generatation of ROS package documentation.
+and [epydoc](http://epydoc.sourceforge.net/), for convenient generation of ROS package documentation.

 It also generates online documentation for the ROS wiki.